 3 (6-inch) corn tortillas, cut into 1-inch strips

-Cooking Tip: Be careful not to use too large of a pan for this recipe and others which call to sauté a small amount of vegetables, the reason being that the vegetables will be more prone to burning.
+Cooking Tip: Don't use too large a pan to sauté a small amount of vegetables because they'll be more likely to burn.

-Tip: Sliced mushrooms, chopped asparagus, or even leftover roasted potatoes or sweet potatoes can all be used in this recipe.
+Tip: Swap in other vegetables, such as sliced mushrooms, chopped asparagus, or even leftover roasted potatoes or sweet potatoes.
 Serve with a side of black beans.

 Healthy Recipes for the Heart